AvnetDev/rfsoc-board-docs/docs/source/tx_setup.rst

 Let’s start with the DAC2 and configure it as shown in this table:

 .. image:: images_tx_setup/DACs_config_table_2.png
+    :scale: 50%

 #.
 Check that the Tile clock (DAC sampling rate) is set to 6144MHz
 #.
 Click on the ON radio button on the right of DAC2
 #.
-Enter the IF frequency of operation in the "Analog Fc(MHz)" field: here 4200MHz, which will also be used to set the RFSOC DUC NCO frequency based on the sampling rate
+Enter the IF frequency of operation in the "Analog Fc (MHz)" field: here 4200MHz, which will also be used to set the RFSOC DUC NCO frequency based on the sampling rate
 #.
 Enter the interpolation rate: 8x